posit-dev/rsconnect-python/README.md

 rsconnect deploy notebook --title "My Notebook" my-notebook.ipynb
 ```

-When using `rsconnect deploy api` or `rsconnect deploy dash`, the title is derived
+When using `rsconnect deploy api`, `rsconnect deploy dash`, or `rsconnect deploy
-from the directory containing the API or application.
+streamlit`, the title is derived from the directory containing the API or application.

 When using `rsconnect deploy manifest`, the title is derived from the primary
 filename referenced in the manifest.